likeablegeek/upcloud-api/README.md

 *Parameters*:

-* `storagetype`: The type of storage to return in the list -- possible values are:
+* `storagetype`: The type of storage resources to return in the list -- possible values are:
   * `public`
   * `private`
   * `normal`